EndPointCorp/end-point-blog/2023/08/upgrade-vue-to-typescript.md

 Note that the `name` property is no longer necessary.
 The name of the component is now the name of the class.

 Also, to illustrate the capability of the `@Component` decorator, the `props` property is passed as an argument.
 This allows the component to be used as before with no other changes.
-Shortly, we will replace `props` with class properties marked with the `@Prop` decorator.
+Next, we will replace `props` with class properties marked by the `@Prop` decorator.

-#### Replace `props` with class properties marked with the `@Prop` decorator
+#### Replace `props` with class properties marked by the `@Prop` decorator

 The `@Prop` decorator is used to mark class properties as props.
 It accepts an optional argument to specify the type of the prop.
 If no argument is provided, the type is inferred from the default value.